 If you use these terms interchangeably, you’re not alone.
 And the foodie police really don’t care!
 But here are the definitions, FYI.

 Chicken broth is typically made from chicken meat.
-Chicken without the bones is simmer along with aromatics, vegetables and seasonings until the flavors are extracted.
+Chicken without the bones is simmered along with aromatics, vegetables, and seasonings until the flavors are extracted.

 On the other hand, chicken stock is made from bony parts of the chicken, so that both the meat and bones are cooked.
-Stock becomes thicker and richer than broth due to the gelatin extracted from the bones.
-Stock tends to be unseasoned, though I make mine flavored with salt, pepper and garlic like my chicken broth.
+The stock becomes thicker and richer than broth due to the gelatin extracted from the bones.
+Stock tends to be unseasoned, though I make mine flavored with salt, pepper, and garlic like my chicken broth.

-How Do You Make Instant Pot Chicken Stock or Broth?
+How to Make Instant Pot Chicken Stock or Broth

 First, I promise this is VERY simple.
 The hardest part for me, as an infrequent user of my pressure cooker, is remembering how to use it!

-- To make the stock, start by sauteing my bone in chicken pieces in some vegetable oil in the Instant Pot.
+- To make the stock, start by sauteing my bone-in chicken pieces in some vegetable oil in the Instant Pot.
 Once the pieces are browned, I remove them to a bowl.
-Since the surface area in the bottom of the IP is not huge, do this in batches.
+Since the surface area at the bottom of the IP is not huge, do this in batches.

-- PRO-Tip: The fond or brown bits left on the bottom of the pot, is priceless.
-Through the maillard reaction, the fond has concentrated flavor and which will be released into the stock when liquid is added.
+- PRO-Tip: The fond or brown bits left on the bottom of the pot are priceless.
+Through the Maillard reaction, the fond has concentrated flavor and which will be released into the stock when liquid is added.

 - The fond should be brown, not black.
 If it’s burnt, the resulting stock will have an underlying burnt flavor.